fbpx

 An automatic pool cleaner can significantly cut your pool cleaning time.
 It won’t eliminate the need for regular skimming and brushing, but it’ll make both tasks easier, freeing you up to spend time enjoying your pool instead of cleaning it.

-Simply attach your vacuum to your filter system and place it in the middle of your above ground pool, making sure the vacuum is upside down.
+Attach your vacuum to your filter system and place it in the middle of your above-ground pool, making sure the vacuum is upside down.
 Turn it on, and it’ll act as a main drain to help you clear cloudy water more quickly.

 3. Balancing Your Water Chemistry